tomarraj008/NeurIPS2018Notes/README.md

 - Gives a very-easy-to-implement alternative based on the tail-adaptive f-divergence.
 - Moving beyond KL divergences
     - Alpha-divergence generalizes KL and promotes *mass-covering* (if alpha is large).
-    - Unfortunately, large alpha causes large variance or even infinite mean!
+    - Unfortunately, large alpha causes large variance or even infinite mean.
 - Taming the Fat Tail
     - Instead of alpha, estimate the tail probability and use that.
     - This leads to the use of f-divergence, which generalizes alpha-divergence.